devilking6105/Payment-Processor/README.md

-# Payment-Processor
+# HTH Payment-Processor

-A Payment Processor for HTH.
+A Payment Processor for Help The Homeless Coin.

 How to Install from Source: